ertis-research/kafka-ml/README.md

 In this repository you can find files to build Kafka-ML in case you want to contribute.

-In case you want to build Kafka-ML in a fast way, you should modify the variable `LOCAL_BUILD` in build scripts and modify the deployments files to use the local images.
+In case you want to build Kafka-ML in a fast way, you should set the variable `LOCAL_BUILD` to `true` in build scripts and modify the deployments files to use the local images.
 Once that is done, you can run the build scripts.

 By default, Kafka-ML will be built using CPU-only images.
 If you desire to build Kafka-ML with images enabled for GPU acceleration, the `Dockerfile` and `requirements.txt` files of `mlcode_executor`, `model_inference` and `model_training` modules must be modified as indicated in those files.